Joshuatauro/Joshuatauro/README.md

     preProcessors: ["SCSS"]
   },

-  currentlyWorkingOn: "Building a web app using PERN stack" }
+  currentlyWorkingOn: "Building a ecommerce site using MERN" }
 ```